esp8266/Arduino/doc/faq/a05-board-generator.rst

 When do I need to mess with it ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The board generator is used to automate configuration files generation when it is
+The board generator is used to automate generation of configuration files
-possible to.
+when possible.
 It needs to be edited for:

-* All the specific board informations.
+* All information for specific boards.
 This is the only place where a new
   board (definition, description) can be updated or added to the existing
   list.